maurotrb/mtsite/source/_posts/2014-08-22-crafting-an-effective-writer.markdown

 of the English grammar and a fairly decent vocabulary.
 Otherwise you will struggle a lot with the assignments.
 But I don't want to discourage you: if you are in doubt about the prerequisites, follow the course and find out for yourself if it suits you.
-It a great course and it's free.
+It is a great course and it is free.

 ## Final Assignment: "Why I enjoy photography"

-I want to end with the paragraph I made for the final assignment, titled "Why I enjoy photography".
+Here it is the paragraph I made for the final assignment, titled "Why I enjoy photography".

 > I have been enjoying photography for nearly ten years.
 When you practice an activity for so long, it comes the time to reflect about the reasons of this sustained interest.
 Thinking about the "whys" can make your practice more conscious, and rekindle the enjoyment.
 >